 New Zealand has many must-dos.
 Above all, New Zealand is for everyone.
 It has something of interest for everyone ranging from nature lovers to adventure junkies to culture fans.
 If you have the time and luxury visit both North and South Islands of New Zealand.
-However, if it is an Either-Or situation, then a choice between the North Island and South Island of New Zealand is always a tough choice to make.
+However, if it is an Either-Or situation, then a choice between the North Island and South Island is always a tough choice to make.

-Adrenalin rush: New Zealand South Island you go
+Adrenalin rush: South Island you go

 New Zealand offers some of the best vantage points and adventure escapades that one can imagine.
 Be it bungee jumping off a bridge at Kuwarau Gorge or flying in the air at Queenstown or doing a zip line across the rugged mountain, some of the best places are in the South Island of New Zealand.